Emergency Action Plan

-- Run around the run and create chaos.
+- Run around the room and create chaos.

 - Commit to your actions.

-- If you have control of the shooter call 911 and tell the police where you are and listen to their commands when officers arrive on scene.
+- If you have control of the shooter, call 911 and tell the police where you are.
+Listen to their commands when officers arrive on scene.

 - EVACUATE – Remove yourself from the danger zone as quickly as possible.